farm-ng/amiga-dev-kit/examples/cansniffer/README.md

 | Dashboard       | Motor Controller (x4) | Motor Controller ID | Status, rpm                | Status, voltage, rpm, current |
 | Auto controller | Dashboard             | Dashboard           | State, speed, angular rate | State, speed, angular rate    |

+When possible, the RPDO requests are followed and the values measured when following these requests are sent as a TPDO response.
+When the requests cannot be followed, the reason should be inferrable from the TPDO response.
 The [Hello World Auto-mode (hello_main_loop)](/examples/hello_main_loop/README.md) provides the ability to interact directly with the Auto controller / dashboard PDO set of RPDO request & TPDO response.
+To test this, try requesting control of the robot when it is *NOT* in an `AUTO READY` state.

 ## Instructions

-> *NOTE:* Steps 1 - 3 are explained in greater detail in the [hello MainLoop](/examples/hello_main_loop/README.md) introductory example.
+> *NOTE:* Steps 1 - 3 are explained in greater detail in the [Hello Auto Mode](/examples/hello_main_loop/README.md) introductory example.

-1. Connect your microcontroller as in the following diagram:
+1. Connect your [farm-ng microcontroller kit](https://farm-ng.com/products/microcontroller-kit) to your PC.
-2. Drop the `code.py` file and the `lib/` folder directly into the root of the mounted CIRCUITPY drive.
+2. Drop the `code.py` file and the `lib/` folder directly into the root of the mounted `CIRCUITPY` drive.
 3. Open the serial console.
 4. You should now see the can statistics printed and updated every 1000 ms.
 > If the serial console is blank, click into the serial console and soft reboot the microcontroller with `ctrl+D` .